-The soft tissue at the pseudarthrotic site is composed fibrous tissue, fibrocartilage, and hyaline cartilage with evidence of enchondral ossification.
+The soft tissue at the pseudarthrotic site is composed of fibrous tissue, fibrocartilage, and hyaline cartilage with evidence of enchondral ossification.
 Spaces and clefts are lined by a synovial-like tissue.
 Within the bone ends, marrow spaces are devoid of hematopoiesis.

 This tissue causes compression, osteolysis, and persistence of pseudarthrosis.
 Resorption lacuna with giant osteoclasts are present at the pseudarthrosis-bone junction [Intracortical cysts] are found more in younger children.

-Fibrous hamartoma and of the pathological periosteum also contribute to prevention of union by mechanical interposition.
+Fibrous hamartoma and of the pathological periosteum also contribute to the prevention of union by mechanical interposition.
 The periosteum could create a fibrous band causing an increase in local pressure around the bone resulting in reduced vascularization.
-The vascularlization defect could also be secondary to thickening of the vessel walls in the area of pseudarthrosis.
+The vascularization defect could also be secondary to thickening of the vessel walls in the area of pseudarthrosis.

 The ultrastructural findings in the abnormal periosteum are similar to skin neurofibromas of neurofibromatosis patients.
 This indicates a pathogenetic association of both diseases.

 The composition of the pseudarthrotic tissue seems to be identical whether or not it is associated with NF1.
-The physiopathology of congenital pseudarthrosis of tibia could therefore be identical, irrespective of the association with neurofibromatosis 1.
+The physiopathology of congenital pseudarthrosis of tibia could, therefore, be identical, irrespective of the association with neurofibromatosis 1.

-Severity of shortening in the leg also varies.
+The severity of shortening in the leg also varies.